-- •Depress the desired burner knob and turn counter-clockwise to the ON or LITE position (do NOT attempt to light more than one burner at a time). - •Turn the SPARK knob clockwise one "click".

-NOTE: If the burner fails to light, continue turning the SPARK knob clockwise until the burner lights.
+- Depress the desired burner knob and turn counter-clockwise to the ON or LITE position (do NOT attempt to light more than one burner at a time). - Turn the SPARK knob, you will hear the igniter "click". - NOTE: If the burner does not light within about ten seconds or if the flame should go out during cooking, turn the burner off.
+If gas has accumulated and a strong gas odor is detected, open a window and wait 5 minutes for the gas odor to disappear before relighting the burner.